Perkyenmity/GYMFreaks/README.md

 # GYMFreaks
-Landing Page using HTML CSS and Javascript
+Created a landing page called GYMFreaks with help of technologies such as HTML CSS and Javascript